Lesnoy zhurnal (Forestry journal)

 Arctic and North

-"Arctic and North" Journal (ISSN 2221-2698) is an internet scientific periodical that has been published continuously since the first issue in 2011.
+"Arctic and North" journal (ISSN 2221-2698) is an electronic scientific periodical that has been published continuously since the first issue in 2011.
 Not less than 4 issues are published per year.
 All articles are published in Russian and English.

 Roskomnadzor as an internet scientific periodical published in Russian and English, Registration certificate El № FS77- 42809, issued on the 26th of November 2010;

 The Founder — Northern (Arctic) Federal University named after M.V.
-Lomonosov.
-Editor-in-Chief — Yury F. Lukin, Doctor of Historical Sciences, Professor, Honored Worker of Higher Education of the Russian Federation.
+Lomonosov, Arkhangelsk, Russian Federation.